jundalisay/superb/content/en/research/einstein/epr/part-2.md

-+++
+---
-title=  "Two Systems"
+title: "Two Systems"
+heading: "EPR Paradox"
+date: 2022-04-10
+linkTitle: "EPR Paradox"
+# date: 2022-08-08
-description=  "Einstein Ether is a impotent something" image=  "/covers/epr.jpg" date=  "2022-04-12" author=  "einstien podolsky rosen" linkb=  "/research/einstein/epr/part-1" linkbtext=  "Part 1" linkf=  "/research/einstein/particle-problem" linkftext=  "Particle Problem"
+description: "Einstein Ether is a impotent something"
-+++
+image: "/covers/epr.jpg"
+---

 Two systems, `I` and `II` interact from the time `t=0` to `t=T`.
 Afterwards, they stop interacting.
 Their states before `t=0` were known.